acend/container-basics-training/content/en/docs/04/_index.md

 {{% /alert %}}

 {{% details title="🤔 Where do these strange names of the containers come from?" %}}
-The CONTAINER ID and the NAME is a unique identifier for a container.
+The `CONTAINER ID` and `NAME` values are unique identifiers for a container.
 If we don't provide one, `docker` will come up with a unique name.
 More on that in the [next lab](../05/)!

 {{% /details %}}